whage/thesis/thesis.md

 \pagebreak

 # Introduction, personal motivation
-I first experienced working with staticly typed languages at the university.
-After I started learning and working with C# I was struck by how much the type system aided my development and how much the typechecker speeded up my work.
+After having worked with dynamic languages for a few years, when I first started using C# I was struck by how much its static type system and typechecker helped me write code faster and more confidently.
 The type system made me think more thoroughly, it allowed me to change parts of the program and be confident that I didn't break it.
-It felt like a much more pleasant way of writing software than I had done before so I became more and more interested in the possibilities of static checking and type systems.
+It was a different way of writing software than I had done before.
+I became more and more interested in the possibilities of static checking and type systems.
-I started wondering what else was out there that could increase programmer productivity and software quality even further.
-This is how I chose type systems as the topic of my thesis.
+I started wondering what else was out there that could increase programmer productivity and software quality.
+This curiosity led me to choosing type systems as the topic of my thesis.

 My goal with this thesis is to gain a more fundamental understanding of programming languages, the structures and algorithms behind them.